joshydavid/information-security-study-notes/resources/networking.md

 ![Layer 1](./images/networking/layer_1.png)

 - Involves physical equipment involved in data transfer such as cables and switches
-- Data gets convereted into bit stream, (0s and 1s)
+- Data gets converted into bit stream, (0s and 1s)
-- The physical layer of both devices must also agree on a signal convention so that 1s can be distinguised from the 0s on both devices.
+- The physical layer of both devices must also agree on a signal convention so that 1s can be distinguished from the 0s on both devices.

 ### How data flows through the OSI Model